PurdueAF/purdue-af/docs/source/guide-mc-gen.rst

 🏗️ Work in progress 🚧

-This guide describes private Mc production.
+This guide describes private MC production.
 Comprehensive documentation about central MC production in CMS can be found here:
 `<https://cms-pdmv.gitbook.io>`_.